lioarce01/agentic-context-toolkit/docs/index.md

-# Agentic Context Toolkit
+# Agentic Context Engineering Toolkit

-Welcome to the official documentation for the Agentic Context Toolkit (ACT).
+Welcome to the official documentation for the Agentic Context Engineering Toolkit (ACET).
 ACT helps LLM applications capture, curate, and reuse high-signal context from user interactions—no model retraining required.

 ```{toctree}